MoArtis/RCGMod/README.md

 - "allowQuickSkip": Can be set to true or false. if true, allows to skip any video, dialog and the whole intro by pressing Start or Escape once.

 - "startFromMainMenu": Can be set to true or false.
 If true, always start the game from the main menu.

+- "skipStartMenu": Can be set to true or false.
+If true, always skip the "Press Start" menu (A.K.A.
+Title screen).

 - "interactActionId": Can be set to any "action id" like "block" or "recruit" (full list just below).
 It will replace the button use for interacting with doors or grab objects on the floor.
 The game is using the "QuickAttack" by default which can be annoying when fighting next to a door or a weapon.